 Convert object names to lowercase letters.

-GaussDB V5R2 does not support CREATE privileges for objects such as tables, types, triggers, synonyms, sequences, and procedures.
+GaussDB V5R2 does not support CREATE privileges for objects such as tables, types, triggers, synonyms, sequences, and stored procedures.
 If the grants are not provided to the respecting objects, the object creation will fail.

 Object-level privileges